AdamCottrill/glisDbTools/README.md

-One of the most basic challenges that we will face as we migrate from historical dataset to GLIS is comparing what exactly is in the historical dataset with what is in GLIS.  the glisDataTools package contains some utlities that help with this task.
+One of the most basic challenges that we will face as we migrate from historical dataset to GLIS is comparing what exactly is in the historical dataset with what is in GLIS.  the glisDbTools package contains some utlities that help with this task.
 The primary function for is compare_tables, which will accept the path to accdb file populated firectly form GLIS, a path to a second accdb file created